rmartin16/qbittorrent-api/README.md

 Features
 ------------
 * The entire qBittorent Web API is implemented.
-* All Python version are supported.
+* All Python versions are supported.
 * If the authentication cookie expires, a new one is automatically requested in line with the request.
 * All endpoints are exposed identically to the qBittorrent specification as well as optimized for python.